🚨 TRIGGER WARNING: This post deals with an account of a miscarriage and may be triggering to some people.

 At my appointment, my doctor examined me and did an ultrasound.
 Not only was there no fetal heartbeat, which there should have been at this point, but the baby looked even smaller than my last ultrasound.
 It was clear the baby stopped growing, and I was showing signs of an early miscarriage.

-In attempt to take my mind off what was happening, Joshua took Dani and I to Melting Pot – as sort of a belated anniversary dinner for us and a “thank you for house-sitting” dinner for Dani.
-However, my symptoms were getting worst as the evening went on to the point where once I got home I just wanted to lie in bed.
+In an attempt to take my mind off what was happening, Joshua took my sister Dani and me to dinner – as sort of a belated anniversary dinner for us and a “thank you for house-sitting” dinner for Dani.
+However, my symptoms were getting worse as the evening went on to the point where once I got home I just wanted to lie in bed.
 The cramps were getting more and more painful and the bleeding was getting heavier.
 I was really close to going to the ER that night.

 If you made it this far through my blog post, thank you so much for reading.
 I really wanted to share my experience so others would know they’re not alone.
 Writing about it has also helped with the healing process for me.
 Below are links to different articles that I found helpful throughout this experience.